Skip to content

 Pondero adds a news section to the site

-Pondero today launched a new /news/ section dedicated to short, primary-source-cited briefs on AI company moves, model releases, leadership changes, funding rounds, regulation, research, and vendor incidents.
+Pondero today launched a new /news/ section.
+It is dedicated to short, primary-source-cited briefs on AI company moves, model releases, leadership changes, funding rounds, regulation, research, and vendor incidents.
 The build spec landed on main as PR #193 on 2026-05-19.

 What

-The news section sits alongside, not inside, the existing guides and reviews pipeline.
-Briefs target 300 to 600 words, follow a neutral editorial voice, and cite every quantitative claim inline to a primary or secondary source.
-The committed build spec defines the full source tiering, scope rules, gate compatibility, cost model, and launch sequence (per the spec doc merged in commit 3f6c777).
+This section sits alongside the existing guides and reviews pipeline, not inside it.
+Briefs target 300 to 600 words and follow a neutral editorial voice.
+Every quantitative claim is cited inline to a primary or secondary source.
+Source tiering, scope rules, gate compatibility, the cost model, and the launch sequence all come from the committed build spec, merged in commit 3f6c777.

-The collection schema requires a category from a fixed enum (model-release, product-launch, leadership, funding, regulation, research, incident), a vendor list, and at least one source URL per entry.
-News briefs are routed at /news/<dated-slug>/ and emit NewsArticle JSON-LD distinct from the guides' Article schema.
+Each entry carries a category from a fixed enum (model-release, product-launch, leadership, funding, regulation, research, incident), a vendor list, and at least one source URL.
+Briefs route at /news/<dated-slug>/.
+They emit NewsArticle JSON-LD, distinct from the guides' Article schema.

 Why it matters

-Pondero's deep content (guides, reviews) is the trust and affiliate-revenue engine and is slow by design.
-The news section adds a freshness layer: a place to surface what happened today, in plain language, with a working link to the primary source.
+Pondero's deep content, the guides and reviews, is the trust and affiliate-revenue engine.
+It is slow by design.
+News adds a freshness layer on top: a place to surface what happened today, in plain language, with a working link to the primary source.
 The two content types stay deliberately separate so neither contaminates the other.

-The build also lays groundwork for Google News surface eligibility (a 48-hour Google News sitemap at /news_sitemap.xml) and a dedicated /news/rss.xml feed.
+This build also lays groundwork for Google News surface eligibility, by way of a 48-hour Google News sitemap at /news_sitemap.xml and a dedicated /news/rss.xml feed.

 What to watch next

-The news pipeline (news-scout plus news-writer subagents, on a staggered 5-slot daily schedule) ships in a follow-up PR per the spec's launch sequence.
-Newsletter rollup integration and per-news social posting are deferred until two to three days of clean publishing under the pipeline.
+The news pipeline ships in a follow-up PR per the spec's launch sequence.
+It runs as news-scout plus news-writer subagents on a staggered 5-slot daily schedule.
+Newsletter rollup integration and per-news social posting wait until two to three days of clean publishing under the pipeline.

 Sources